Global Decolonization Initiative

 STUDENT-DRIVEN RESEARCH PROJECTS

-GloDec's research projects include Connected Partitions Project to develop a database and a series of case studies on territorial partitions, and the Nuclear Sites Project to develop in-depth case studies on nuclear weapons, energy, and mining sites located in the world's borderlands.
+GloDec's research projects include Nuclear Sites Project to develop in-depth case studies on nuclear weapons, energy, and mining sites, and Connected Partitions Project to develop a database and a series of case studies on territorial partitions since 1900 to the present.
 See the projects' pages for more information.